unelmacoin/rosetta-unelmacoin/README.md

 ## Overview
-`rosetta-unelmacoin` provides a reference implementation of the Rosetta API for Bitcoin in Golang.
+`rosetta-unelmacoin` provides a reference implementation of the Rosetta API for Unelmacoin in Golang.
 If you haven't heard of the Rosetta API, you can find more information [here](https://rosetta-api.org).

 ## Features